UNSCR 1325 in the EU member states

 - 7 March 2016 – In the framework of the Dutch presidency of the EU, EPLO co-organised a workshop on the Development, implementation and monitoring and evaluation of National Action Plans on UNSCR 1325.
 The workshop, entitled National Action Plans: Challenges and Opportunities, was organised in co-operation with the Dutch Presidency of the EU, the EEAS, Wo=Men and Inclusive Security.
 You can find the summary report here.

-- Throughout 2016 (between February and June), EPLO worked to collect country case-study contributions from civil society in Europe and in the United States.
-The aim was to provide an overview on the NAPs in the EU.
-The case-studies provided the building blocks of a briefing paper on Implementing UNSCR 1325 in the EU, challenges and opportunities: Models of engagement with civil society, that will published shortly here.
-The briefing paper is based on the case-study contributions or short analytical pieces received from CSOs or independent experts involved in the NAP processes and/or working in the academia from 18 countries, including: Austria, Estonia, Finland, Germany, Ireland, Italy, Lithuania, the Netherlands, Portugal, Spain, Sweden, the United Kingdom and Norway, Switzerland, US, Cyprus (case study on the peace process), Slovenia (case study on the migration crisis), Northern Ireland (case study on the implementation of UNSCR 1325 after the peace agreement).
+- Between February and June 2016, EPLO collected country case-study contributions from civil society organisations, independent experts or academia involved in the NAP processes to provide an overview on the NAPs in the EU.
+18 contributions were received: Austria, Estonia, Finland, Germany, Ireland, Italy, Lithuania, the Netherlands, Portugal, Spain, Sweden, the United Kingdom and Norway, Switzerland, US, Cyprus (case study on the peace process), Slovenia (case study on the migration crisis), Northern Ireland (case study on the implementation of UNSCR 1325 after the peace agreement).

 - In November 2013, EPLO published an updated version of its publication on case studies of policies and practices on WPS in Europe: UNSCR 1325 in Europe: 20 case studies of implementation.